AegorinDevelopment/figura-avatars/README.md

 > Containing multiple scripts

 This is the main avatar with multiple scripts combined to a single easy to use avatar for MC roleplay

+- Read more about it here: [Avatar ReadMe](https://github.com/AegorinDevelopment/figura-avatars/blob/master/AvatarRPBase/AvatarReadMe.md)

+### ModelParts
+A list of avatars containing custom model parts free to use and ready to be copied to the `AvatarRPBase`

-- Read more about it here: [AvatarReadMe](https://github.com/AegorinDevelopment/figura-avatars/blob/master/AvatarRPBase/AvatarReadMe.md)
+- Read more about it here: [ModelParts ReadMe](https://github.com/AegorinDevelopment/figura-avatars/blob/master/ModelParts.md)

 ### Action
 Adds an action to the actionwheel to execute the action command, activating the chat function in the dev section in figura is needed